mj-felix/xero-simple-inovice-manager/README.md

 1. Add user entity (user has many invoices, invoice can have only one user)
 2. Authentication - consider:
-   - Refresh token/Access token (as implmented in [TrackMyNotes by MJ Felix](https://github.com/mj-felix/track-my-notes))
+   - Refresh token/Access token (as implemented in [TrackMyNotes by MJ Felix](https://github.com/mj-felix/track-my-notes#minimum-setup))
-   - Auth0 (as implmented in [TrackMyReading by MJ Felix](https://github.com/mj-felix/track-my-reading))
+   - Auth0 (as implemented in [TrackMyReading by MJ Felix](https://github.com/mj-felix/track-my-reading#auth0))
    - Other ...
-3. Authorisation (e.g. given user don't have access to other users invoices and line items)
+3. Authorisation (e.g. given user don't have access to other users' invoices and line items)
 4. Confirm requirements for *merge invoice*:
    - destructive vs non-destructive
    - overwrite vs brand new copy